 Test it out!

 IGTV is a worthwhile platform to test out if you have a video-heavy page and large Instagram following.
-If you’re not making videos yet, or your videos are still quite short, YouTube and Stories will definitely work.
+If you’re not making videos yet, or your videos are still quite short, YouTube and Stories will definitely be sufficient.

 You also have a lot of room to produce and share creative and educational videos; IGTV could give your brand a whole new level of meaning to a certain subset of users.
 Why not give it a try?